webix-hub/docs/data/api/eventsystem_attachevent.md

 =============

 @short:
-	attaches the handler to an inner event of the component (allows behaviour customizations)
+	attaches the handler to an inner event of the component (allows behavior customizations)

 @params:
 - type		string			the event name, case-insensitive
 - functor	function		the function object or name
-* id		string		the event id
+* id		string			optional, the event id

 @returns: